 Parents register their child to receive this sacrament for the first time when beginning Level 2 Catechism (on or after age 7).
 The procedure for preparation for the first sacrament of Reconciliation occurs at the same time as preparation for First Communion (see Eucharist above).
 At St. Theresa's Parish, children celebrate the sacrament of Penance/Reconciliation just before the sacrament of First Communion.

 Confirmation is part of completing our initiation into the Body of Christ as full members of the Church.
 Though we received the Holy Spirit at our Baptism, at Confirmation we receive a new and fresh outpouring of the Spirit, with special gifts to help us as disciples of Christ to continue the mission of Jesus Christ through the Church.
 It is a time when baptised Catholics are invited to renew their commitment to Christ and to the Church.
 Confirmation usually takes place annually during Mass with our parish community.
 It is usually conferred by our Archbishop, although Pastors and other priests can be delegated to confer Confirmation.
 The requirements for this sacrament at St. Theresa's are that the candidate has made First Communion and is in at least grade 8.
 Candidates must also have completed Level 7 Catechism prior to taking the Confirmation classes.
-Contact Donna Moran for further information about confirmation for youth. (download the following file to open an Application for Confirmation )
+Contact the Catechism Coordinator for further information about confirmation for youth. (download the following file to open an Application for Confirmation )

 Confirmation for those who are grade 11 or older occurs at the Easter Vigil, following preparation for the Rite of Christian Initiation for Adults (RCIA) see Adult Ministry.
 Please contact Father David for further information.